oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

 * **Recommended Environments to Run Codes (Win/Linux)**
-  * python 3.7
+  * python 3.7 or higher
   * numpy 1.18.5
-  * pytorch 1.7.0
+  * pytorch 1.7.0 (with CUDA Version 11.5)
   * torchtext 0.6.0
   * tensorflow 2.0.0
   * transformers 4.9.2

-### 3. Usage Guide
+### 3. Implemetation Guide

+There are two jupyter notebooks in each folder.
+The *"Data_Preprocess.ipynb"* notebook converted the original dataset (i.e., Ma-Weibo and PHEME) to *"raw_data.csv"* files, while the *"Rumour_BERT.ipynb"* performed the rumour detection and binary (i.e., *'rumour'* or *'non-rumour'*) classification task.
+The specific introduction is as follows.

 * **Data_Preprocess.ipynb**
-  * This notebook will preprocess the original dataset and generate a **'.csv'** file in **'./data'** folder.
-Our model will only accept the '.csv' file as input.
+  * This notebook preprocessed the original dataset and generated a *".csv"* file in *"./data"'* folder.
-  * I have already generated a **'raw_data.csv'** file so there is no need to collect the dataset and run this notebook again.
-Just download the csv file ,head to 'Rumour_BERT.ipynb' and run the model.
+  * A **'raw_data.csv'** file has already been generated in each folder in [datasets download link](https://drive.google.com/drive/folders/1o430G2HXg9k5cWCOkPwmhOT_7boUii8i?usp=sharing), so you may alternatively skip this notebook after download the dataset and proceed to *"Rumour_BERT.ipynb"*.

+---

 * **Rumour_BERT.ipynb**

+  There are 7 steps in this jupyter notebook, the final result is in Step 6 (RoBERT) and Step 7 (ToBERT) output, measured with four indicators (i.e., *accuracy*, *precision*, *recall* and *f1-score*).

-  - [x] Step 1: Process the 'raw_data.csv' and generate the original train and test data.
+  * Step 1: Process the *"raw_data.csv"* and generate the original train and test data.

-  - [x] Step 2: Define the BERT model for features extraction and classification.
+  * Step 2: Define and construct the BERT model for text classification.
-  - [x] Step 3 & 4: Fine-tune, train,  save and evaluate the BERT model.
+  * Step 3 & 4: Fine-tune, train and evaluate the BERT model.
-  - [x] Step 5: Get the text embeddings and prepare datas for RoBERT and ToBERT.
+  * Step 5: Get the text embeddings and prepare datas for the final classification model.
-  - [x] Step 6: Implement, train, save and evaluate the **RoBERT**.
+  * Step 6: Construct, train and evaluate the **RoBERT** (Recurrence over BERT).
-  - [x] Step 7: Implement, train, save and evaluate the **ToBERT**.
+  * Step 7: Construct, train and evaluate the **ToBERT** (Transformer over BERT).

-  **Some Explanations:**

-  - The order of Step 6 and Step 7 is not mandatory.
+  ---

+  *Some Extra Explanations:*

-  - The accuracy result in Step 4 is only for the BERT model, it is **NOT** the final result.
+  - *The accuracy result in Step 4 is only for the BERT model, it is **NOT** the final result.*
-  - **The final result is in Step 6 and 7's output**, measured with four indicators.
-  - You can use my **trained model** so you don't have to train and fine-tune the BERT model again, you will only need to evaluate the RoBERT and ToBERT part, which will save you a lot of time :)
+  - *You could alternatively use my own "pre-trained"  BERT models so you don't have to train and fine-tune the BERT model again, and only need to evaluate the RoBERT and ToBERT part, which could save you a lot of time :)*
-    - Please put the trained model in '**./trained_models**' folder.
+    - *Place my trained model (links above) in "**./trained_models**" folder.*
-    - **Skip Step 3 & Step 4**.
+    - ***Skip Step 3 & Step 4**.*
-    - Select the '**model_path**' in Step 1 and other parameters to evaluate the models.
-For more detailed description, see below.